philosowaffle/peloton-to-garmin/vNextReleaseNotes.md

 ## Features

 - [#447] Map Exercises for Strength and Core classes when Class Plan information is available
-- Added support for mapping 6 more Exercises from Peloton to Garmin
+- Added support for mapping several more Exercises from Peloton to Garmin

+## Housekeeping

+- [#448] Dependency Bumps and pulled in latest Garmin SDK